Jessica Gidagaakoons Smith

 Jessica is a survivor of domestic violence, sexual assault, and human trafficking.
-Jessica leads and does her own research on MMIP and extractive industries.
-Cultural healing is a journey for Jessica, and doing this work, making these connections with all of the strong warriors featured in these reports has been an amazing part of her journey.
+Jessica leads and does her own research on MMIP and the correlations such as extractive industries and the foster care system.
 Research is a form of cultural healing, all too often our stories are told by others, so by taking back our voices and using them to educate others is a form of decolonization.
 Living and walking in your truth is medicine, Indigenous knowledge is power, turning pain into power is a beautiful thing.

 "Being a two-spirit Indigenous woman, we are often an invisible population within an invisible population.
 Especially in the data, so taking back that space that we have been historically pushed out of is one of my life goals.
 To decolonize research and to do it in a healing and non retraumatizing way.